harrysolovay/Liminal/docs/patterns/custom-types.md

 )
 ```

+The arguments passed to `T.Ty` are as follows:

+- A function that returns the type's JSON Schema.
+The `description` will be injected into the
+  returned object.
+- Whether the type can be used as a root type.

 You could similarly create a functional pattern, which accepts arguments and uses them to form the
 returned `Ty`.